-I think that understanding the roots of Bitcoin can help us to understand it’s original purpose and future potential.
+I think that understanding the roots of Bitcoin can help us to understand its original purpose and future potential.
 Unfortunately, no one really knows for sure where it came from.
-Even the real name of it’s creator (or creators) is a big mystery.
-There are many wild theories on who is behind Bitcoin, ranging from accusations that it is the CIA pet project to arguing that it was backed by drug cartels and it’s sole purpose is to make the life of criminals easier.
+Even the real name of its creator (or creators) is a big mystery.
+There are many wild theories on who is behind Bitcoin, ranging from accusations that it is the CIA pet project to arguing that it was backed by drug cartels, and it’s sole purpose is to make the life of criminals easier.

 That’s not a lot of information to start with but here is the thing with the open source software: it’s not static.
 Most of the people who are directing the project now are pretty public and everyone can check their credentials.
 I won’t name any names but that’s what I found to be the common traits among the Bitcoin developers who worked on that project since the early days:

-- they are highly competent and they take pride in that
+- They are highly competent, and they take pride in that

-- it’s clear that they value their privacy much more than the average person does
+- It’s clear that they value their privacy much more than the average person does

-- many of those people are cypherpunks, here is a quick summary of the cypherpunk ideas
+- Many of those people are cypherpunks (here is a quick summary of the cypherpunk ideas)

 What About Other Coins?

 Almost all of them inherited a big chunk of Bitcoin’s DNA but each of those projects is unique in some way or another which leads us to one of the most important properties of crypto assets: the level of correlation in their price movements is huge and that gives us very little space for diversification.
-Some people might argue that every coin is a totally different thing but the market doesn’t seem to agree with that so don’t fool yourself into thinking that you can cut the risk of your crypto investments significantly just by diversifying into several coins or tokens.
-Bitcoin is the most stable crypro asset by now and adding any other asset will most likely increase the amount of risk in your portfolio.
+Some people might argue that every coin is a totally different thing, but the market doesn’t seem to agree with that so don’t fool yourself into thinking that you can cut the risk of your crypto investments significantly just by diversifying into several coins or tokens.
+Bitcoin is the most stable crypto asset by now and adding any other asset will most likely increase the amount of risk in your portfolio.

-Believe it or not, some crypto assets made even more money than Bitcoin although their volatility was also higher so it can actually make sense to buy a few altcoins.
+Believe it or not, some crypto assets made even more money than Bitcoin although their volatility was also higher, so it can actually make sense to buy a few alt-coins.
 Just beware of the con artists, there are thousands of Ponzi schemes presented as prominent crypto projects.

 Should I Invest in Bitcoin?

 Does it make sense to invest in Bitcoin or other crypto assets, money-wise?
-I think yes, it is a rare case where the upside potential is practically limitless and the downside potential is limited, you cannot lose more than you invested.
-The best case scenario for most companies is to become monopolies in their market sectors but even that wouldn’t allow them to extract an unlimited value from their customers because the demand is limited and the competition is always ready to enter the scene and take their market share, bringing the profits down.
+I think yes, it is a rare case where the upside potential is practically limitless, and the downside potential is limited, you cannot lose more than you invested.
+The best case scenario for most companies is to become monopolies in their market sectors but even that wouldn’t allow them to extract an unlimited value from their customers because the demand is limited, and the competition is always ready to enter the scene and take their market share, bringing the profits down.
 Bitcoin can actually have an unlimited growth in value, it can even become the value definition itself.
-There is a hard limit on the amount of Bitcoins in circulation but there is no limit on the amount of goods and services produced by our society and that amount grows at the average rate of 3% a year since the Industrial Revolution so it’s not unreasonable to expect an unlimited growth for any widely adopted inflation-prone store of value.
+There is a hard limit on the amount of Bitcoins in circulation but there is no limit on the amount of goods and services produced by our society and that amount grows at the average rate of 3% a year since the Industrial Revolution, so it’s not unreasonable to expect an unlimited growth for any widely adopted inflation-prone store of value.

 Satoshi Nakamoto, the mysterious creator(s) of Bitcoin, expected it to be “huge” or disappear completely but there is a lot of space in between.
-Personally, I agree with this “all or nothing” vision but it can also end up as the niche product which can stabilize it’s price and limit it’s growth potential at some point in the future.
+Personally, I agree with this “all or nothing” vision, but it can also end up as the niche product which can stabilize its price and limit its growth potential at some point in the future.

-I think that fun is the biggest reason to invest in crypto.
+I think that fun is the biggest reason to invest in cryptocurrencies.
 If you are addicted to adrenaline and drama, this is the best community to hang around!
 Crypto market is the wild west with all kinds of folks who have different agendas.
-There are a lot of honest people but there but even them have their egoes attached to any important aspect of crypto assets.
-There is also a legion of con men and plain criminals who thrive in this space so your job is to guess who is who and put your money where your mouth is.
+There are a lot of honest people but there but even them have their egos attached to any important aspect of crypto assets.
+There is also a legion of con men and plain criminals who thrive in this space, so your job is to guess who is who and put your money where your mouth is.
 Fun is the only thing that you will get for sure if you decide to invest in the crypto assets.